Ginabest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Replace A AND c with Z and e
+Removes letters c and C from input